ThomasKerbrat/tk-web-storage/README.md

 This `ws` variable holds the `TKWebStorageLibrary` type and must be instantiated in order to be used.

 `TKWebStorageLibrary` has the same API as a `Storage` object.
-It also exposes a simpler API (function name with the "Item" suffix).
+It also exposes a simpler API (function name without the "Item" suffix).

 ``` javascript
 var store = new ws()